jundalisay/sp/content/en/material/aether-drag.md

 ## The Problem Began with Huygens, Made Worse by Fresnel

-The whole problem began when Huygens wrongly renamed the pure 2nd Element as Ethereal matter.
-This created confusion with the pure aether as the 5th Element.
+The whole confusion with the aether and space began when Huygens wrongly renamed the pure 2nd Element as Ethereal matter.
+This mixed it up with the pure aether as the 5th Element.

-{{< q a="Huygens" c="Treatise On Light" >}}
+{{< q a="Christiaan Huygens" c="Treatise On Light" >}}
 The movement of light coming from the luminous body is propagated through what I call “Ethereal matter”.
 It is not the same that serves for the propagation of sound.
 {{< /q >}}